+Award recipients shall receive a one-time payment of \$5,000 (1)from Foundation funds as well as a Pegasus statue.

+Each academic year, the University may award Pegasus (2) Professor awards.

+These awards shall be made according to existing criteria and procedures.

+procedures.

-- (1) Award recipients shall receive a one-time payment of \$5,000 from Foundation funds as well as a Pegasus statue. - (2) Each academic year, the University may award Pegasus Professor awards. procedures. - (3) These awards shall be made according to existing criteria and - (c) Excellence Awards - (1) Award recipients shall receive a one-time payment of \$2,000. - (2) Each academic year, the University shall award Excellence in Undergraduate Teaching awards, one (1) University Award for Excellence in Undergraduate Teaching, Excellence in Graduate Teaching awards, one (1) University Award for Excellence in Graduate Teaching, two (2) University Awards for Excellence in Faculty Academic Advising, one (1) University Award for Excellence in Professional Academic Advising, Excellence in Research awards, one (1) University Distinguished Research award, two (2) University Awards for Excellence in Professional Service, and one (1) Excellence in Librarianship award. - (3) These awards shall be made according to existing criteria and procedures.
+- Excellence Awards (c) - (1)Award recipients shall receive a one-time payment of \$2,000.

+(2) Each academic year, the University shall award Excellence in Undergraduate Teaching awards, one (1) University Award for Excellence in Undergraduate Teaching, Excellence in Graduate Teaching awards, one (1) University Award for Excellence in Graduate Teaching, two (2) University Awards for Excellence in Faculty Academic Advising, one (1) University Award for Excellence in Professional Academic Advising, Excellence in Research awards, one (1) University Distinguished

+Research award, two (2) University Awards for Excellence in Professional Service, and one (1) Excellence in Librarianship award.

+(3) These awards shall be made according to existing criteria and procedures.

-23.6 Salary Increases for Employees Funded by Contracts and Grants.
+23.7 Salary Increases for Employees Funded by Contracts and Grants.

-- (a) Employees on contracts or grants shall receive salary increases equivalent to similar employees on Education and General funding, provided that such salary increases are permitted by the terms of the contract or grant and adequate funds are available for this purpose in the contract or grant.
-In the event such salary increases are not permitted by the terms of the contract or grant, or in the event adequate funds are not provided, the president or president's representative shall seek to have the contract or grant modified to permit or fund such increases. - (b) Nothing contained herein shall prevent employees whose salaries are funded by grant agencies from being allotted raises higher than those provided in this Agreement if such increases are provided by the granting agency. - 23.7 Administrative Discretion Increases.
-The University's ability to provide Administrative Discretion Increases to employees expired on August 31, 2012.
+(a) Employees on contracts or grants shall receive salary increases equivalent to similar employees on Education and General funding, provided that such salary increases are permitted by the terms of the contract or grant and adequate funds are available for this purpose in the contract or grant.
+In the event such salary increases are not permitted by the terms of the contract or grant, or in the event adequate funds are not provided, the president or president's representative shall seek to have the contract or grant modified to permit or fund such increases.

+(b) Nothing contained herein shall prevent employees whose salaries are funded by grant agencies from being allotted raises higher than those provided in this Agreement if such increases are provided by the granting agency.